ctdupuis/comfort-cafe/CHECKLIST.md

 [x] set up express-session

-[] create users and create new session
+[x] create users and create new session

-[] existing users can log in and out
+[x] existing users can log in and out

 [x] auth endpoint to check if someone's logged in

-[] different authorization front end blocks/permissions
+[~] different authorization front end blocks/permissions

 ## Ordering

+[] Order model tied to User model

+[] Order_History model tied to User model

 [] style ordering page, scaling from mobile upwards